Sam-Osian/PFD-toolkit/README.md

  * Screen reports: find cases relevant to your specific research question.
  * Summarise text: distill full-length reports into a custom summary.
  * Discover themes: uncover recurring topics contained within a selection of reports.
- * Tabulate reports: categorise & tabulate reports by discovered themes — or provide your own themes.
+ * Categorise: assign and tabulate reports by discovered or user-defined themes.

 To get started with these features, please check out the [documentation](https://sam-osian.github.io/PFD-toolkit/).